 Red eyelids: tips for facial and eyelid contact dermatitis

-If you do wake up with red, itchy eyelids, it's important that you see your dermatologist, allergist, or ophthalmologist for an accurate diagnosis.
+If you develop red, itchy eyelids, it's important that you see your dermatologist, allergist, or ophthalmologist for an accurate diagnosis.

-If your physician has diagnosed you with allergic reactions of the eyelid, the information below will provide more guidance on what substances to avoid and how to avoid them.
+In this post, I'm focusing on allergic contact dermatitis of the eyelids.
+This information will provide some guidance on what substances to avoid and how to avoid them.

 What is allergic contact dermatitis (ACD)?

 One of my friends developed an allergic reaction to her shampoo, and her case highlights why figuring out the cause of eyelid ACD can be so difficult.

 First of all, this type of allergic reaction doesn't happen right away.
 You might use your shampoo, and even if you're allergic to it, it won't burn or sting right away.
 Instead, several days later you'll notice a rash.

 Second, because eyelids are so sensitive, the offending agent may not be your eye products at all--it might actually be something you're using close by (like shampoo) or something in the air (such as essential oil diffusers) or something on your fingertips that has been transferred to your eyelids when you rub your itchy skin (such as nickel on your fingertips after you've lifted weights.)

 Third, once the rash develops, it can take a long time for your skin to recover, even if you never use that product again.
 In fact, it can take as long as 8 weeks for the rash to go away.